 This study has discussed the role of brown fat.
 This particular kind of fat has been known to playing a major role in generating heat – at least in babies and small animals.
 As we grow older, we tend to lose our brown fat, accumulating white fat instead that acts as a holding tank for extra calories.
 Recently, adults have little to no brown fat has been the assumption.
 Those who have it do not do much when it comes to producing heat or burning.

-In a review and with the advent of recent advances in technology, researches have identified brown fat deposits in adults pretty readily.
+In a review and with the advent of recent advances in technology, researchers have identified brown fat deposits in adults pretty readily.
 In the same study, in 23 of 24 subjects where the ambient temp was dropped by about 6 degrees Celsius, they found out the presence of metabolically active brown fat.
 When calculated, it suggests that on the conditions that brown fat could be activated fully, subjects have the capacity to burn the calorie equivalent to about 4 kg of body fat in a year.

 Note that not all adults are equipped with brown fat and you can’t determine easily if you have it or not.
 Humans don’t shift their food intake and energy expenditure when temperatures differ.
 Humans will be happy to sit in their heated homes in comfort.